A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion

-Natural titanium has several stable isotopes with different spins, however, separated isotopes of Ti are not readily available in the quantities needed for a target of $\sim 200$ g.
-Employing a natural Ti target complicates the unraveling of SD and SI conversion rates.
-Vanadium is therefore an attractive alternative to Ti; it provides the same physics benefits (increased survival fraction, similar muonic lifetime, {\it etc.}) with the advantage that it has a single stable isotope, $^{51}$V (spin $\frac{7}{2}$), with $>$~99$\%$ abundance.
-Vanadium is also readily available in thin foils that can be fabricated into a target similar to the Al target used in Mu2e.

 Comparing conversion in light targets with very different neutron-to-proton ratios (for example lithium (Li) and Al) could allow us to distinguish operators involving neutrons from those involving protons \cite{Davidson2019}.
-Additionally, Ref. \cite{Davidson2018} suggests that a conversion measurement in lighter nuclei, such as Li, would be of interest for detecting SD conversion, since the SD rate being relatively suppressed by $1/A^{2}$ compared to the SI rate.
-As a result, the ratio $\Gamma_{SD}/\Gamma_{SI}$ is larger in lighter nuclei.
-For these reasons Au (which, in addition, has only a single stable isotope) is also an attractive option.
+Additionally, Ref. \cite{Davidson2018} suggests that a conversion measurement in lighter nuclei, such as Li, would be of interest for detecting SD conversion since the SD rate is relatively suppressed by $1/A^{2}$ compared to the SI rate.
+As a result, the ratio $\omega_{conv, SD}/\omega_{conv, SI}$ is larger in lighter nuclei.
+A Li foil-style target is feasible \cite{BNL-CERN-Syracuse-Yale1977}.
+However, the disadvantage here is that the muonic lifetime in Li is close to the free muon lifetime.
+As a result, the survival fraction is small and the relative decay fraction would be much larger than in Al, meaning more decay background for the same number of stopped muons.
+Since Li has a much lower density, $\sim$ 4 times less than Al, stopping the same number of muons would require a much larger target volume and due to the much smaller survival fraction, reaching the same sensitivity as aluminum would require a much longer running time.

-When choosing the target material for the next generation of conversion experiments it is important to consider more than the conversion rate relative to Al. We must also take into account the relative decay fraction, muonic atom lifetime, and availability of isotopes of a known spin; we have described four possible target choices All have physics advantages; the specific target chosen will depend on, and influence, the experimental design of any future facility, which is beyond the scope of this paper.
+All the target materials presented here have physics advantages and the specific target chosen will depend on, and influence, the experimental design of any future facility, which is beyond the scope of this paper.